XMapper/XMapper/README.md

 ## Introduction
 There's only one class in this package: `XMapper<TSource, TTarget>`.
 It has a single parameter of type `PropertyList`.<br />
-These are all `XMapper`'s public methods:
+These are all the public methods:

 - `IgnoreSourceProperty`
 - `IgnoreTargetProperty`